fp7-netide/Tools/memory-management-system/onos/README.md

 In this way you can easily deploy ONOS on a VM or a remote machine.
 Rember to issue the command ```cell *your cell name*``` after you create the cell.
 Then continue with this guide.

 ### STEP 4: Download and Install MMS app

-The MMS is implemented as a standalone NetApp.
-It can be easily compiled with Maven and installed inside ONOS at runtime.

 Download the code:
 ```